 Due to half of the state being high desert and the other half being the Rockies, Utah residents get a lot of snow.
-But while most of the state sits at a comfortable 20 inches or less per winter, the north/central region of Utah tends to get over 100 inches in a single season.
+But while most of the state sits at around 20 inches or less per winter, the north central region of Utah tends to get over 100 inches in a single season.

 Just like its southern neighbor, Oregon, Washington has a great deal of variation in snowfall throughout the state.
 It also holds some of the Cascade Mountains.
 Residents rarely see more than 5 inches on the coast and islands in one season.
 Yet, on the eastern half of the state and up in the mountains, there is an average of 37.4 and 51.1 inches, respectively.

 As with each state bordering the Great Lakes, Wisconsin also encounters the “lake effect,” which is part of what gives the Midwest its reputation for tough winters.
 On the eastern and southwest ends, they will have an average of roughly 45 inches per season.
 But on any section bordering a lake, they have much, much more.
-For example, along Lake Superior’s shore, they’ll see around 100 inches in one season.
+For example, along Lake Superior’s shore, they’ll see an average of 97.7 inches in one season.

 Due to the size, location, and elevation of Wyoming, it’s no wonder they have tough, snowy winters.
 But one side gets much more than the others.
 The entire state sits at average snowfall of 38-59 inches snowfall, except for one region.
 The northwest corner of Wyoming’s rectangle can see over 150 inches of snow on the ground per season.